 You can also visit the manufacturer's site directly for downloadable or online manuals.
 The sites will also offer you information on recalls on appliance models and most provide answers to frequently asked questions.

-How to Find a Washer or Dryer Repair or Technical Manual
+How to Find a Clothes Washer or Dryer Repair or Technical Manual

 Some of the washer and dryer manufacturers and same sites that offer operating manuals also offer repair manuals if you are a do-it-yourselfer tackling a washer or dryer repair.
 There are repair manuals available for many brands for a small fee.
 If you have basic mechanical skills, these are less costly than calling a professional.
 Replacing fuses, damaged power cords or repairing leaks can be quite simple.